qelery/Meal-Mojo-Backend-API/README.md

 * Run `mvn clean install` in the terminal
 * Run `mvn spring-boot:run` in the terminal
 * The web application is accessible via localhost:9092

+## Features
+* Endpoints for customer and merchant sign-up and login
+* Endpoints for adding restaurants and menu items
+* Endpoints for querying nearby restaurants and placing orders
+* High test coverage using JUnit5, Mockito, and MockMVC